-Explore some of the measures we're taking to create a culturally safe environment for Indigenous Australian and Māori patients and doctors.
+Explore some of the measures we're taking to create a culturally safe environment for Aboriginal, Torres Strait Islander and Māori patients and doctors.

 Like all specialist medical colleges, we have an important part to play in providing all Australians and New Zealanders with culturally safe and responsive healthcare.

-Dr Dash Newington is a trainee anaesthetist at Lady Cilento Hospital.
-In this video, she discusses some of the things the college is doing to create a culturally safe environment for Indigenous Australian patients.
+Dr Dash Newington is a fellow of the college and member of the ANZCA RAP working group.
+In this video, she discusses some of the things the college is doing to create a culturally safe environment for Aboriginal and Torres Strait Islander patients patients.

-We've worked in partnership with Aboriginal, Torres Strait Islander and Māori people, communities and organisations to develop a range of cultural competency tools and training for our doctors.
+We've worked in partnership with Aboriginal, Torres Strait Islander and Māori people, communities and organisations to develop a range of cultural competency and safety tools and training for our doctors.